Marvel Ultimate Alliance (360)

 Think of it as the first game with the option to change your character's classes if you decide your Thief sucks, and many of the elements you'll see in Final Fantasy IV (Leviathan, Bahamut, going through an underground dungeon to get a bunch of super-weapons).
 The game is larger and better programmed than FF1, but there's some notable design flubs (the Cave of Darkness is not one of them, and in fact I think that place is brilliant except that the EXP you get from monsters there is crap).
 A couple of times you're really given no indication of where to go next (my attempt at the DS version ended when I got the Viking ship, couldn't figure out what to do next, and got sick of the encounter rate), and there's a couple spots where you can instantly die on the overworld.
 And the game doesn't do anything to keep you away from Dark Cloud until you've freed the Dark Warriors, not even a warning, which means you're first attempt at the Dark World will likely end in you running into her, getting annhialated, and having to start over from the base of the Sylx Tower.
 At least you should (hopefully) only fall victim to those things once.

 LittleBig Planet (PSP)

-My first thought after finishing this was "For its sake the PS3 game had be a LOT better than this was!" but it sounds like it isn't.
+My first thought after finishing this was "For its sake the PS3 game had better be a LOT better than this was!" but it sounds like it isn't.
 Most of the difficulty comes from trying to get the physics engine to work or trying to get Sackboy on the right plane, and when will developers learn that it's a very bad idea to play a 2D platformer with an analog stick?
 And while fighting with all that crap, you almost don't realize how bland the level design is.
 Almost.